 What We Can Learn from the Media

-We also see in the fish oil story how hard it is to replace or revise a story once it’s become popular.
+The fish oil story demonstrates how hard it is to replace or revise a story once it’s become popular.
 The story was that fish oil is good for you, and turning that ship around is going to be much harder than it was to launch the ship in the first place.

-Doctors, health organizations, health media, and the general public, we don’t really like to change our minds.
+Doctors, health organizations, health media, and the general public—we don’t like to change our minds.
 Once we get an idea, it’s difficult to let go.

 Learn more about who suffers from the oversimplification of a “clickbait” headline